-Join Texas Conservation Alliance and Patagonia in submitting comments on the Region C Initially Prepared Plan – tell Region C we don’t need or want the proposed Marvin Nichols Reservoir.
+Join Texas Conservation Alliance in submitting written comments on the Region C Initially Prepared Plan – tell Region C we don’t need or want the proposed Marvin Nichols Reservoir.

 For 20 years, Texas Conservation Alliance and a coalition of ranchers, timber interests, and community leaders in northeast Texas have told the Region C Water Planning Group that there are cheaper, less destructive ways to get water than building Nichols Reservoir.
 Now you have the opportunity to tell them, too.

-At a hearing May 11 and during the comment period from April 11 to July 11, Region C will be accepting comments on its draft plan.
+The Region C Water Planning Group will be accepting comments on its draft plan until July 27.
 Tell Region C NOT to build Marvin Nichols!
 Details below of why the reservoir is a bad idea.

 In 2016 the Region C Water Planning Group was recommending the Marvin Nichols project for the year 2070.
 Now Region C is moving the reservoir forward and proponents are saying they may begin seeking a permit in the next few years.